cakephp/docs/en/development/routing.rst

 Improving Performance of Routing
 --------------------------------

-..
-TODO:: Revisit

-After connecting many routes, or if you're reverse routing a higher than average number of URL's generating URL's can start representing a measurable amout of time.
+After connecting many routes, or if you're reverse routing a higher than average number of URLs, generating URLs can start representing a measurable amount of time.
 The easiest way to address this issue is to use :ref:`named-routes`.
 Using named routes dramatically changes the internal performance of finding matching routes.
 Instead of a linear search through a subset of routes, a single route is fetched and used for generating a URL.

 .. _redirect-routing: